BluesM18A1/Gladiator-2094/README.md

 2092 was made in Unity Engine v2018.3, and half of the development time went towards figuring out the broken networking API.
 2092 was never "completed" so to speak.
 Many features we wanted were either broken or never implemented.
 So all alone, I have decided to recreate parts of this game in the Godot Engine as a way to experiment with its features.

-As the Godot Engine grows and its C# support more stable, so too, will this game grow.

 TO-DO: